-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Robbinsdale is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Robbinsdale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Robbinsdale is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Robbinsdale who work in office and administrative support (14.54%), sales jobs (11.68%), and management occupations (9.56%).
+There are especially a lot of people living in Robbinsdale who work in office and administrative support (12.39%), sales jobs (10.75%), and business and financial occupations (9.85%).

 Also of interest is that Robbinsdale has more people living here who work in computers and math than 95% of the places in the US.

-In Robbinsdale, a lot of people use the bus to get to work every day though Robbinsdale is a relatively small city.
-Those that ride the bus are primarily traveling out of town to good jobs in other cities.
+Despite being a small city, Robbinsdale has a lot of people using the bus to get to and from work every day.
+Most of these people on the bus are using it to get to good jobs in other cities.

-The education level of Robbinsdale citizens is very high relative to the national average among all cities (21.84%): 39.93% of adults in Robbinsdale have a bachelor's degree or even advanced degree.
+The population of Robbinsdale is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.29% of adults in Robbinsdale have a bachelor's degree or even advanced degree.